APPROVED THIRD PARTY TRAINING PROVIDER

 to visit our course catalog.

-Successful completion of a PAMSP Basic or Advanced Course waives the requirement to take a skills test at a PennDOT Driver License Center and automatically earns the permit holder their motorcycle license.
+Successful completion and passing of a PAMSP Basic or Advanced Course waives the requirement to take a skills test at a PennDOT Driver License Center and automatically earns the permit holder their motorcycle license.
 Motorcycle permit holders who complete a 3-Wheel Basic Rider Course will earn a motorcycle license with a restriction prohibiting the operation a of 2-Wheel motorcycle.

-Courses at a Pennsylvania training center, operating under the PAMSP, are free to Pennsylvania class M permit and motorcycle license holders.
+Courses at a Pennsylvania training center, operating under the PAMSP, are free to Pennsylvania class M permit and license holders.
 To register for one of these courses, please CLICK HERE

 to visit our training schedule.
 For your convenience, you can find your specific Pennsylvania training center location by using the filter feature.
 If you are an out of state resident and want to take the course at any of our Pennsylvania training center locations, please call the office for further details.